Our COVID-19 Response

 MAJOR MARINE TOURS BOAT OPERATIONS - NOW CRUISING

-Major Marine Tours cruises are now running daily.
-We resumed boat operations on May 23, based on health mandates by the State of Alaska.
-We are continuously monitoring the situation and will make additional operational updates as needed.
-We will be offering reduced cruise options for the 2020 season and will resume normal operations in 2021.
-Please visit our All Cruises Page for our full 2020 and 2021 cruise schedule.
+Major Marine Tours cruises will resume daily cruise on March 6th.
+Based on health mandates by the State of Alaska, we are continuously monitoring the situation and will make additional operational updates as needed.
+We will be offering reduced cruise options this summer.
+Please visit our All Cruises Page for our full 2021 cruise schedule.

 Changes to our Vessel Procedures

-- We are running boats that have the maximum amount of outdoor viewing space and number of tables to ensure proper social distancing.
+- We are running boats that have the maximum amount of outdoor viewing space and number of tables to encourage social distancing.

 - We continue to maintain our high standard of cleanliness and have implement additional cleaning procedures for commonly touched surfaces during the cruise.